itzzshirlayyy/px-popover/README.md

 ### Layout

-The popover has a fixed width but will grow vertically relative to its contents.
+The `px-popover` component has a fixed width but will grow vertically relative to its contents.

 ## Documentation